nevanscott/uxui0120/_projects/web-app.md

 Considerations as you investigate how companies currently accomplish onboarding:

 * **Are aspects already functional?** Is there a system already in place and working well?
 If it is, what can you learn from how that system works to design our product?
-* **Are any aspects dysfunctional?** A system may be in place but there are lots of complaints, it's not well executed, or may be working poorly.
+* **Are any aspects dysfunctional?** A system may be in place but there are lots of complaints, it's may not be well executed, or may be working poorly.
 How can we make this better and compete in the space?
-* **Are any areas ad-hoc (thrown together) or non-existent?** Not yet a complete system or process, nothing concrete in place.
+* **Are any areas ad-hoc (thrown together) or non-existent?** Maybe there is not yet a complete system or process or nothing concrete is in place.
 There is a lot of room for innovation and ideation and these are great areas to explore further since the bar for improvement may be lower.

 ## Suggestions